-Lead author(s): CSPV Medical Safety Operations(MSO) Associate/Physician
+Lead author(s): Aggregate Reporting Associate

-Contributing Author(s): Epidemiology/MSO Delegate(s); Medical Affairs; Sales/Marketing (per region: EU, Japan and US)
+Contributing Author(s): GPV Medical Safety Operations(MSO) Associate/Physician; Epidemiology/MSO Delegate(s); Medical Affairs; Sales/Marketing (per region: EU, Japan and US)

 If the investigational product is marketed by the sponsor, the DSUR should include an estimate of the cumulative patient exposure in the marketed setting.
 The method for calculating patient exposure for subsequent DSURs and clearly described.
 If a change in the method is appropriate, then both methods and calculations should be shown in the DSUR introducing the change.